foswiki/TwitterBootstrapContrib/pub/System/TwitterBootstrapContrib/jquery-ui/README.md

 ##jQuery UI support

-This theme targets jQuery UI 1.8.16 and the default version of jQuery included in the (current) jQuery UI builds (jQuery 1.6.2).
-I'm aware of jQuery 1.7.1 and intend on upgrading anything necessary in the theme to use it when the jQuery UI team officially include it in their theme packs.
+This theme targets jQuery UI 1.9.0 and the default version of jQuery included in the (current) jQuery UI builds (jQuery 1.6.2).
+I'm aware of jQuery 1.8.2 and intend on upgrading anything necessary in the theme to use it when the jQuery UI team officially include it in their theme packs.

+##Project status

+This project is under active, but slow development.
+There has been a great deal of work done in branches to introduce compatibility with jQuery UI 1.9 and further work done to move us towards using LESS and improved parity with Bootstrap 2.x.

+At this time, I am seeking contributors interested in helping us finally complete the work needed to be Bootstrap 2.x compatible.
+This would involve helping in your spare time across a few weeks and you would be given credit in the project README.

+As one of the (currently) more popular open-source jQuery UI themes I would love to get out a new release sometime soon and your help with this would be greatly appreciated.

 ##Demo

-For a live preview of the theme, see [http://addyosmani.github.com/jquery-ui-bootstrap](http://addyosmani.github.com/jquery-ui-bootstrap).
+For a live preview of the current theme, see [http://addyosmani.github.com/jquery-ui-bootstrap](http://addyosmani.github.com/jquery-ui-bootstrap).

 A [blog post](http://addyosmani.com/blog/jquery-ui-bootstrap/) with some more details about the project is also available.